-The Intramural NICHD Reproductive Endocrinology and Infertility Training Program sponsors three-year clinical fellowships in Reproductive Endocrinology and Infertility, which are accredited by the American Board of Obstetrics and Gynecology.
-The objective of this graduate medical education program is to train clinicians to serve as researchers and future leaders in the field of reproductive endocrinology with a view to advancing basic, translational, and clinical science in reproduction.
+The Intramural NICHD Reproductive Endocrinology and Infertility Training Program sponsors 3-year clinical fellowships in reproductive endocrinology and infertility, which are accredited by the American Board of Obstetrics and Gynecology (ABOG).
+Faculty from NICHD, the Uniformed Services University of the Health Sciences, Walter Reed National Military Medical Center (WRNMMC), and the Shady Grove Fertility Center serve the fellowship.
+The objective of this graduate medical education program is to train clinicians as researchers and future leaders in the field of reproductive endocrinology to advance basic, translational, and clinical science in reproduction.

-Requirements for enrollment include graduation from a residency in Obstetrics and Gynecology accredited by the American Board of Obstetrics and Gynecology and an active medical license.
-Selection is competitive and prospective candidates must register with the National Resident Matching Program (NRMP).
+Enrollment requirements include U.S. citizenship, graduation from a 4-year residency in obstetrics and gynecology accredited by the Accreditation Council for Graduate Medical Education, and eligibility for board certification by ABOG.
+Selection is competitive and prospective candidates must register with the National Resident Matching Program .
 Three positions are approved for a complement of nine fellow trainees.
-Trainees may meet criteria for the NIH Loan Repayment Program (LRP) for outstanding educational debt.
-The program accepts applications through the Society for Reproductive Endocrinology and Infertility (https://www.socrei.org/for-learners/new-item2 ).
-The Program Director is Dr. James Segars; Associate Program Directors are Drs.
-Alicia Armstrong, William Catherino, and Anthony Propst; Dr. Eric Widra is the on-site director for the Shady Grove Fertility Center rotation.
+Trainees may meet criteria for the NIH Loan Repayment Program for outstanding educational debt.
+The program accepts applications through the Electronic Residency Applications Service®.

 - Combined NICHD/Federal Fellowship in Reproductive Endocrinology (NIH Clinical Center)

 - Annual Report of the DIR: Reproductive Endocrinology and Infertility Training Program